 Black Best Friend: Mercedes to Kurt, at least after "Acafellas," and to Quinn, after "Home."
 Also Azimio to Karofsky until 'On My Way'; in the hospital, Karofsky mentions to Kurt that Azimio doesn't want to see him any more because of his sexuality.

-Black Comedy: Fairly common.
+Black Comedy: Fairly common, depending on the writer.
 As in the third episode when the shop teacher loses both his thumbs and they get him a cake with hands on it and the legend "Two Thumbs Up!"

 Will: How do you guys answer the phone?
 Mercedes: What up?
 Artie: Who dis be?
 Kurt: No, she's dead; this is her son.